 You may appeal for special parking consideration to the Parking Appeals Committee.
 Contact Campus Parking Services for your options.

-If you do not live in university-owned housing, as a graduate assistant you are eligible for a yellow permit (even if you live in DeKalb).
-Campus Parking Services will verify your GA status before you are eligible to purchase your yellow permit.
+If you do not live in university-owned housing, as a graduate assistant you are eligible for a yellow permit.
 Unfortunately, you are not eligible for a blue permit even as a graduate assistant.

 Campus Parking Services does not receive money from the University or from the State of Illinois.
 By state law, the parking department at NIU must be self-funded.
 None of the money from tuition or student fees is allocated to the parking department.
 Therefore, the only money we have to pay for lot maintenance, snow removal, lot repairs, resurfacing, painting, striping, equipment, and office operational costs must come from permit sales, citation revenue, and parking meter and paystation revenue.